syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Offline-Installer.md

 3. After reading the License Terms and Privacy Policy, check the **“I agree to the License Terms and Privacy Policy”** check box.
 Click the Next button.

 4. Change the install and sample locations here.
 You can also change the Additional settings.
-Click Install to install with the default settings.
+Click Next\Install to install with the default settings.

     ![Advanced options](Platform_images/Step-by-Step-Installation_img4.png)